Hillsboro 61 Average

 What's it like Living in Hillsboro?

-Hillsboro is a small-sized city located in the state of Missouri.
-The city has a population of 3,251 residents.
-According to the most recent Census, 92% of Hillsboro residents are White, 3% Black and 1% Asian.
-The median age of all Hillsboro residents is 29, which is well below the national average.
-This is a good indication that this city could be ideal for a younger demographic.
+Hillsboro is a small city located in the state of Missouri.
+The city has a population of 3,366 inhabitants.
+At 92%, the majority of the Hillsboro population is White; this is followed by 3% Black and 1% Asian.
+Hillsboro tends to attract a younger crowd, as the median age of 29 is far below the national average.
 Hillsboro is not known to have a high population (over 15 years old) of married people.
 At only 50% married, this city falls well below the national average.
-When traveling to work, spending unnecessary time in your vehicle is not ideal and downright frustrating.
-Across all of America, the average one way commute time is 26 minutes, unfortunately, living in Hillsboro offers up a higher than average one way commute time of 35 minutes.
+Long, unnecessary commutes can be both frustrating and inconvenient when heading to work.
+Nationwide, the average one-way commute time takes 26 minutes, but regrettably, residing in Hillsboro entails a longer-than-average one-way commute time, averaging 35 minutes.

-The livability score in Hillsboro is 56/100 and the city is ranked in the 27th percentile of all cities across America.
-This is a lower than the US average livability score as Hillsboro does not rank well for most categories.
-For each of the livability categories, we can establish that Hillsboro ranks very well for cost of living (A+), education (B-) and housing (A-).
-Regrettably for Hillsboro, there are some categories for which it does not score well, this includes: amenities (F) and crime (F).
+With a livability score of 56 out of 100, Hillsboro is ranked #22,702 in the United States and #694 in Missouri.
+This is a lower than the national average livability score as Hillsboro does not rank well for most categories.
+If we examine each of the categories individually, we see that Hillsboro ranks well for cost of living (A+), education (B-) and housing (A+).
+On a less positive note, Hillsboro does not have favorable grades for the following: amenities (F) and crime (F).
+If we take a look at the data, we can find out why.

 Finding affordable real estate and housing in Hillsboro can be tricky.
 Having said that, this area might be the place to get the best of both worlds.
 Based on factors like home/rental affordability and appreciation rates, this area has received an above average score in the housing category.
 A healthy real estate market can lead to wealth appreciation for property owners, as rising property values can contribute to homeowners' equity, financial stability and the ability to build long-term wealth.